Parental Refundable Tax Credits for Tuition Payments:

-- Parents or guardians make their payment to an eligible school for their qualifying student's tuition.
+Parents or guardians make their payment to an eligible school for their qualifying student's tuition.

 	- Parents complete and submit Form TC-57A to request the parental refundable credit.
 The tax credit application cannot exceed the amount paid out of pocket for the student's tuition.
 The maximum amount of refundable credit that may be requested for each qualifying student is $11,000 or the cost of tuition, whichever is less, minus the amount of scholarship the qualifying student receives from Exceptional SC.
 Exceptional SC scholarships are not considered an out of pocket payment and cannot be claimed for this credit.
 Please save documentation and credit approval letter from the SCDOR with your tax records, including the exceptional needs child's proof of eligibility.

-- The SCDOR will confirm the "reservation" of the parental refundable credit requests on a first come, first-served basis according to the applicants’ representations as long as the $2 million refundable credit cap has not been met.
+	- The SCDOR will tentatively approve the parental refundable credit requests on a first come, first-served basis according to the applicants’ representations as long as the $2 million cap* has not been met.

 	- When you file your South Carolina income taxes, the tentatively approved parental refundable credit is claimed by completing the I-361 form.